santoshlite/quantclean/README.md

 # Quantclean 🧹

-A program that reformats every financial dataset to US Equity TradeBar (Quantconnect format)
+A program that reformats financial dataset to US Equity TradeBar (Quantconnect format)